MatthiasLienhard/isotools/docs/quickstart.rst

 Getting Started
 ===============
-Python module for Long Read Transcriptome Sequencing (LRTS) quality control and analysis.
+IsoTools is a python module for Long Read Transcriptome Sequencing (LRTS) analysis.

-Key Features:
+Key features:

 * Import of LRTS bam files (aligned full length transcripts).
 * Import of reference annotation in gff3/gtf format.
-* Computation quality control metrics.
+* Computation of quality control metrics.
 * Annotation and classification of novel transcripts with biologically motivated classification scheme.
 * Definition of alternative splicing events based on segment graphs.
 * Detection of differential alternative splicing between samples and groups of samples.